 The conversion window was about 14 to 30 days since the trial was ending after 14 days but just by looking at the behavioural data you could notice the change in the first few days.

-Buffer already provide a great free plan and the first premium plan is really affordable.
-However, many SaaS businesses would rather go with a free trial and then much higher premium plan, how do you explain this choice?
+Buffer offers a great free plan and low premium plans.
+However, many SaaS businesses would rather go with a free trial, how do you explain this choice?
 What side effects have you noticed on growth?

 The thing is we are really ok with having free users.
 We’re cool with the fact they might use the free plan forever.
 If they’re happy with the product then we’re happy.